The Berlin derby: How Union and Hertha went from friendly rivals to bitter enemies after the Wall came down

 If a successful team hoovering up all the top talent from their rivals sounds familiar, it was small fry compared with BFC’s other alleged infringements.

-“They played all of their games at home,” laments Hovest of persistent rumours that have long since dogged BFC.
+“They played all of their games at the same ground,” laments Hovest of persistent rumours that have long since dogged BFC.
 “It didn’t matter what the fixture list said – home or away, they played at Stadion der Weltjugend.
 That was never the case against other teams.
-We would travel to Rostock, Magdeburg, Dresden – and those clubs would then come to the Försterei for the return fixture – but everyone had to play at BFC’s ground twice.
+We would travel to Rostock, Magdeburg, Dresden – and those clubs would then come to the Försterei for the return fixture – but everyone had to play at BFC’s ground of choice twice.
 And if they weren’t winning, the games were extended.
 Referees were ordered to keep adding time on until BFC scored.”

 While sticking it to BFC became a matter of personal pride, the only animosity that existed between Union and Hertha players had little to do with football.